nalkat/universe/README.md

 For a deeper walkthrough—including how ticks map to universal seconds and how local years are resolved per planet—see [`docs/TIMEKEEPING.md`](docs/TIMEKEEPING.md).

+### Population scaling for responsive catalogs

+Earlier revisions seeded each habitable country with populations measured in the millions, which produced rich societies but also overwhelmed catalog exports after only seconds of simulated time.
+The generator now targets thousands of residents per country—still enough for vibrant chronicles and economic telemetry—so even dense multi-galaxy blueprints keep their population, lore, and portrait data compact.
+Catalogs complete in seconds instead of minutes, leaving the GUI free to animate orbital motion without saturating storage or I/O.

 ## Desktop control panel

 The `tools/universe_gui.py` script offers a lightweight Tkinter interface for running